rithik/SpotifyMP3/README.md

 brew install python
 ```

+#### Linux:
+Use the following command to install the latest version of python: `sudo apt-get install python3`

 ### 2. Install the youtube-dl library.
 You can do this by following one of the steps below:
 a.
 If you have a Mac, you can use `brew install youtube-dl`<br/>
 b.
 If you have a Linux based machine, `sudo pip install --upgrade youtube_dl`<br/>